 This is a one-year fellowship program with a second optional year, consisting of one year of clinical training and a second optional year of either clinical or translational research, or a basic science experience.

 All trainee candidates must hold an M.D. degree with prior residency training in Dermatology, Internal Medicine or Medical Oncology.
 Fellows that have prior residency training in Dermatology will focus on didactics and outpatient melanoma/dermatology clinics.
-These fellows will not take call or cover the inpatient service overnight.
-Fellows with prior residency training in Internal Medicine or Medical Oncology may take call and cover the inpatient service on nights under the supervision of the inpatient attending.
+These fellows will not cover the inpatient service overnight.

 Candidates must have the following documents* in place prior to being considered for the Melanoma Oncology Fellowship Program: